jguser369/acquire-createuser/README.md

 # Approach

-Used the POM –PageObject Model and Page Factory as part of the automation framework Language :Java with Selenium Webdriver,TestNG Tools:IntelliJ/Eclipse
+Used the POM –PageObject Model and Page Factory as part of the automation framework

+Language :Java with Selenium Webdriver

+Tools:IntelliJ/Eclipse,TestNG,Maven

 Browser:Chrome

 # Automation Framework Design used